 For more information about Domain Objects, refer to Security Management R80.30 Administration Guide

 - Avoid using Domain Objects, if you can.

-- Construct rules above the Domain Object, in such a way, as to catch as much traffic, as you can, before falling through to the Domain Object.
+- Construct rules above the Domain Object so as to catch as much traffic as you can, before falling through to the Domain Object.